cakephp/docs/en/core-libraries/components/authentication.rst

 the setter function in the entity hashes the password as shown in previous examples and then saved again to the database.

-Hashing passwords for digest authentication
+Hashing Passwords For Digest Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because Digest authentication requires a password hashed in the format